ream/deprecated/README.md

 If you're using CLI, the options (expect those marked as `API only`) can be kept at `unvue.config.js` .

-You can also check out [example server](/server.js) which is custom server that uses the API.
+You can also check out [custom server example](/examples/custom-server/server.js) which is custom server that uses the API.

 ### unvue(app, [options])